What changes about a ductless mini split once you cross into Burbank

-A ductless mini split on paper is identical from one Burbank block to the next.
-The installed result is not. single-family homes, back houses, studio offices, and light commercial roof units and valley heat, long runtime, dusty returns, and production schedules with low tolerance for downtime push the equipment in different directions, and package-unit decisions, attic heat, roof access, and quiet bedroom zoning dictates how the crew can reach it.
-Cali HVAC treats those three variables as the actual scope, not the marketing.
+If you are weighing a ductless mini split for a Burbank home, the right benchmark is the closeout file, not the brochure on the truck.
+The conditions that decide your outcome are single-family homes, back houses, studio offices, and light commercial roof units combined with valley heat, long runtime, dusty returns, and production schedules with low tolerance for downtime and the everyday reality of package-unit decisions, attic heat, roof access, and quiet bedroom zoning.
+Cali HVAC writes scopes against those conditions, not around them.

 What changes when the mini split install happens in Burbank